oxyeez/homebridge-heatzy-pilote-as-thermostat/README.md

 * Hors-gel : temperature set to ~7°C
 * Off.

+The switch from a state to another can be automated within the official application, by creating a schedule.

-In this plugin, every Heatzy device is a switch, with these values :
+In this plugin, every Heatzy device is a thermostat, with these values :

-* `On` : Confort
 * `Off` : Off
+* `Heat` : Confort
+* `Cool` : Eco
+* `Auto` : Turn on the automation created in the app

-If you set the device from the Home app, `on` will set the heater to Confort, and `off` to off.
+If you set the device from the Home app, `Off` will set the heater to off, `Heat` to Confort, `Cool` to Eco and `Auto` will activate the last automation program that you used.
-If you set it from the Heatzy app, or from the hardware button, Confort will be displayed in the Home app as `on`.
-Any other state (Eco, Hors-Gel or Off) will be displayed as `off`.
+If you set it from the Heatzy app, or from the hardware button, Confort will be displayed in the Home app as `Heat`, Eco as `Cool` and Prog as `Auto`.
+Any other state (Hors-Gel or Off) will be displayed as `Off`.

+For the rest of the functionnalities of the thermostat in the Home app, everything is fake : a fake current temperature of 20°C is set, as well as a fake target temperature of 20°C. If you try to change the target temperature, nothing will happened, as well as if you try to change the temperature unit from °C to °F.

 ## Installation

-Install or update this plugin using `npm i -g homebridge-heatzy-as-switch`.
+Install or update this plugin using `npm i -g homebridge-heatzy-as-thermostat`.

 Update the `config.json` file of your Homebridge setup, by modifying the sample configuration below.